jwbesse/cv/README.md

-# James Besse
+PhD candidate @ University of Edinburgh (Science, Technology and Innovation Studies)

-PhD candidate @ University of Edinburgh (Science, Technology and Innovation Studies) Training Fellow @ Center for Data, Culture and Society
+Training Fellow @ Center for Data, Culture and Society

 James.Besse at ed.ac.uk